 While plants may not grow in a series of traditional rows with walking or workspace on each side for the gardener, wide rows–about the width of your arm–will allow for intensive planting.
 Intensive planting or cropping places multiple crops in the same bed; you can grow more crops in one bed saving on space and labor and increasing yield.

-How to create and care for a wide-row garden bed:
+How to create a wide-row garden bed

 • Instead of creating a narrow mounded single seed row, mound soil up the width of a steel bow rake—12 to 18 inches across.
 Allow a traditional furrow on either side for deep watering—a wide row is ideal for overhead irrigation as you might water lettuce or spinach.